 To provide professional legal services to the institution of Parliament.

-During debate at the second reading stage of the legislative process, Members of Parliament are allowed to introduce proposed amendments to a bill.
+- Legislative Drafting: During debate at the second reading stage of the legislative process, Members of Parliament are allowed to introduce proposed amendments to a Bill.
 Such proposed amendments must be in the proper legislative format.
-The office of Counsel is available to assist members in the drafting and correct formatting of such amendments.
-It is also the responsibility of Counsel to assist members in the drafting of private members’ bills.
+The office of Counsel is available to assist members in the drafting and formatting of such amendments.
+It is also the responsibility of Counsel to assist members in the drafting of private members’ Bills.

-- to examine and scrutinize all bills and statutory instruments that are published in the Government Gazette and report to the House on the constitutionality of the bills;
+- to examine and scrutinise all Bills and Statutory Instruments that are published in the Government Gazette and report to the House on the constitutionality of the Bills;

 - in the case of statutory instruments, to examine on whether or not the statutory instrument contains provisions that are ultra-vires the enabling legislation;

-- consideration of all petitions including petitions praying for pension, grants, gratuities or other benefits which are not authorized by law but which are in respect of services rendered to the State;
+- consideration of all petitions including petitions praying for pension, grants, gratuities or other benefits which are not authorised by law but which are in respect of services rendered to the State;

 - reviewing of existing laws in consultation with the Law Development Commission.

-The work of the Committee contributes immensely to the passage bills and plays an advisory role to Parliament.
+The work of the Committee contributes immensely to the passage of Bills and plays an advisory role to Parliament.
 The Declaration of Rights in the Constitution is meant to safeguard the rights and freedoms of the individual.
-It is the duty of the Committee as a “constitutional watchdog” to bring to the attention of Parliament any provisions in proposed legislation which might prevent the enjoyment of these rights.
+It is the duty of the Committee as a “Constitutional Watchdog” to bring to the attention of Parliament any provisions in proposed legislation which might prevent the enjoyment of these rights.

-The department is responsible for updating legislation as it is amended from time to time.
-Honourable Members and any stakeholders may be able to access up to date versions of Acts and Statutory Instruments from the office of Counsel.
+- Updating of Legislation: The department is responsible for updating legislation as it is amended from time to time.
+Honourable Members and any stakeholders may access up to date versions of Acts and Statutory Instruments from the office of Counsel.